Atomic Heart: Development

 Mundfish Studio was founded in 2017.
-Its key figures are the company's president Robert Bagratuni, CFO Evgenia Sedova, art director Artyom Galeev, and producer Oleg Gorodishenin.
+Its key figures are the company's president Robert Bagratuni, CFO Evgenia Sedova, art director Artem Galeev, and producer Oleg Gorodishenin.

 Bagratuni and Galeev have known each other since the early 2000s, having worked at advertising companies.
 Bagratuni focused on marketing, while Galeev specialized in computer graphics.
 After the economic downturn in 2008, when the advertising market collapsed, the share of video games increased.
 Sedova and Bagratuni met at the company Newmedia Stars.
 Before merging with Galeev and founding the game studio Mundfish, they had completed several joint projects.
 The key figures at Mundfish do not have direct ties to Russia or its president, Vladimir Putin.

 Mundfish has the main office in Cyprus and development offices in Abu Dhabi and Yerevan.
 At the age of 19, a producer Oleg Gorodishenin joined the studio (listed in Forbes 30 Under 30 in 2023).
 The development of Atomic Heart was initially funded by Bagratuni, Sedova, and non-public shareholders.
 According to Crunchbase, Mundfish raised $16 million in two investment rounds in 2019 and 2021.
 According to Forbes, the amount from the Chinese investment holding Tencent, the international investment company GEM Capital, and the founder of the game studio Gaijin Entertainment, Anton Yudintsev, could be around $20 million.

 In the summer of 2018, Nvidia offered Mundfish Studio to release the game on the RTX platform, which supports ray tracing and DLSS technology for GeForce RTX graphics cards.
 They provided their equipment, access to a special version of the Unreal Engine 4, and tools for the game's implementation.
 Nvidia partially took on the marketing promotion, showcasing RTX capabilities at maximum settings in an Atomic Heart trailer at the Gamescom gaming convention in Cologne.
 However, ray tracing was not implemented at the time of release.
 It was added in a beta version after an update on June 11, 2024.